oklasoft/ngs_scripts/README.md

   Performs the GATK Variant Quality Score Recalibration workflow on a VCF

-* **add_read_group_to_sam.pl**
+* **xcnv_to_plink_project.rb**

-  PERL script found online at [seqanswers.com](http://seqanswers.com/forums/showthread.php?t=4180) to force the RG tag, as version of BWA currently used does not add it for unaligned reads
+  Quick script to ready a plink cnv style project from xhmm xcnv output & a pedigree template

 # License

-Unless otherwise noted, everything is Copyright (c) 2011 Stuart Glenn, Oklahoma Medical Research Foundation.
+Unless otherwise noted, everything is Copyright (c) 2011-2014 Stuart Glenn, Oklahoma Medical Research Foundation.
 (OMRF).
 Essentially under the BSD license, see LICENSE file for full details.

-add_read_group_to_sam.pl is excluded from that copyright & license, as it just included here for connivence & assumed to be publicish domain due to open sharing on the forums